We have put together some advice and information for Parents and Carers in relation to the Coronavirus.

 Centre 404 have put together some home learning resources with links to apps and websites to support families.
 They also suggest Home Play ideas to provide families with simple and easy ways to enjoy themselves whilst at home, without needing fancy equipment or materials.

-- BBC Bitesize - Lots of material already available, and beginning Monday 20 April, BBC Bitesize will publish daily online lessons for all ages.
-There will also be a new dedicated TV channel full of learning content, podcasts on BBC Sounds and lots of educational video on iPlayer.
+- BBC Bitesize - Lots of materials including podcasts on BBC Sounds and lots of educational video on iPlayer.

 The above information is not provided as advice, and parents remain responsible for deciding the relevance of content to their own circumstances.